VanshikaTanwar/3-bit-Flash-ADC_using-sky130nm/README.md

 Analog to Digital Converter becomes a very important part in Real life it is a type of mixed-signal.
 The Flash ADC signal is the fastest signal conversion speed among all of the ADCs and itis  used in high bandwidth applications.
 Actually, The flash ADC contains no clock signal that’s why the maximum number of clock pulses that isrequired for conversion is ‘1’.
 This paper represents the implementation of a 3-bit Flash ADC with low operating voltage and less power consumption comparator along with a priority encoder.
 This is designed in e Sim which is an open-source EDA Tool in which Ngveri feature is used for designing this mixed-signal using 180nm technology.
 In this tool, we are going to break this circuit into two parts one is analog and the other one is digital.
 The analog part is done in Ngspice and the digital part is done in Verilator and makerchip which in combination with each other provide the NgVeri (in Mixed mode).

 # Introduction:
 A flash ADC is the Analog to Digital Converter and it is also known as the fastest of all types of ADC.
 As we all know that as day by day the use of technology is increasing in our daily life and at the same time the modern communication increases.
-So, as in real life, we are dealing with the analog signals but actually, when we are going to talk about machines it can be of any type which we are using in our daily life for example laptops, computers and mobile phone is also a type of machine, etc. then we come to know about that machine used digital signals and most of the machines used nowadays are working on the digital signals.
+So, as in real life, we are dealing with the analog signals but actually, when we talk about machines it can be of any type which we are using in our daily life for example laptops, computers and mobile phone is also a type of machine, etc. then we come to know about that machine used digital signals and most of the machines used nowadays are working on the digital signals.
 So, to convert the real-world analog signal data into digital signal data we use Analog to Digital Converter.
 So, this becomes a part of our life that wherever analog signal is converting into digital signal their Analog to digital converter block is used.
 So, It is a type of mixed integrated signal in which the data from analog signal is converted into the digital signal.

 </p>
 <p align="center">